 Passion-based learning allows children to engage in projects that inspire them and capitalize on their strengths.
 This approach prioritizes the joyful and connected learning we believe is at the heart of our work.

-Like project- and passion-based learning, play-based learning recognizes children explore their worlds through curiosity, play, discovery, asking questions, testing ideas.
+Like project- and passion-based learning, inquiry-based learning recognizes children explore their worlds through curiosity, play, discovery, asking questions, testing ideas.
 It is the natural and scientific method through which they apply their curiosities and develop knowledge about the world.

 For younger children, this may take the form of what is called "play-based" learning, which is actually a vehicle of discovery in childhood.
 For this reason, we integrate opportunities to explore ideas through playful experimentation and discovery at Bloom Community School, and we integrate that important work into our broader inquiry-, project- and passion-driven approach.

 Children benefit enormously from time spent outdoors.
 Not only does it improve their physical health, but it also supports better concentration in schools, higher cognitive functioning, enhanced creativity, and greater retention of information.
 Spending time outdoors reduces stress and increases feelings of wellness and calm.
 Children need the outdoors, and we provide ample time throughout our school day for outdoor play, which includes several recess breaks outside and education programming that uses the outdoors as a classroom.